-- Gynecology exam - Routine annual gynecological exam, including any medically necessary follow-up obstetric or gynecological care based on that exam. - House calls - Coverage includes provider's visits rendered in your home if you have an injury or illness that prohibits you from going to your provider's office. - Specialty Care - Includes services provided by a specialist. - Under most circumstances your provider will refer you to a specialist if medically necessary. - See Chapter 3, Section 2 for services not requiring a referral from your provider.
+- Gynecology Services- including but not limited to: - o Routine annual gynecological exam, including any medically necessary follow-up obstetric or gynecological care based on that exam. - o Hysterectomy, myomectomy and laparoscopic removal of uterine fibroids - House calls

+- o Coverage includes provider's visits rendered in your home if you have an injury or illness that prohibits you from going to your provider's office. - Specialty Care - o Includes services provided by a specialist. - Under most circumstances your provider will refer you to a specialist if medically necessary. - See Chapter 3, Section 2 for services not requiring a referral from your provider.